ogusarenko/mke-docs/content/dev/configuration/authentication/kubelogin-setup.md

    {{< /callout >}}

-4. To switch `kubectl` to always use the oidc context:
+4. To switch `kubectl` to always use the OIDC context:

    ```
    kubectl config set-context --current --user=oidc